 - I use fresh jalapeño to add spice and flavor to this recipe.
 If you like, pickled jalapeño or canned chilis can be used.

-- This recipe calls for Masa Harina but it’s completely optional.
-I keep it on hand as a pantry staple to thicken chili and add authentic flavor to my Mexican food recipes like in Tofu Tacos, Vegetarian Chili Tater Tot Hot Dish, Homemade Enchilada Sauce and Zucchini Corn Fritters.
+- This recipe calls for Masa Harina, but it’s optional.
+I keep it on hand as a pantry staple to thicken chili and add authentic flavor to my Mexican food.
+See recipe card for more recipes using masa harina.

 - Make this easy Taco Soup vegan by leaving toppings such as sour cream and cheese off.